 Always remember: Never drive your vehicle if your windows, grill, headlights and tails lights are covered in snow.
 Make yourself visible and make your viewing angles better.

-Tips For Driving During A Winter Storm
+Driving During A Winter Storm

 Driving on ICE

 Driving in icy conditions can be deceptive, the worst is when “black” ice forms on the roads.
 Black ice occurs when the temperatures are the coolest.
 If the temperatures are very low even the rain can freeze on the ground on impact.
 Sleet and the refreezing of snow or water can also generate black ice.